 kuska fabric aims to be the one and only global brand “with the pride of 300 years of beautiful manufacturing of tango textiles.”

-In a bold move, 3rd generation head of a small weaving company in Kyoto’s rural Tango district, stepped away from modern mechanized weaving and re-adopted traditional wooden looms hand weaving, introducing the Kuska Fabric brand.
-This accenturates the “fluffiness, shade, and gentle texture created by the handiwork of artisans, alternating one right twist and one left twist of the weft yarn at a time” for which Tango Chirimen* has been known for 300 years.
+In a bold move, the third-generation head of a small weaving company in Kyoto’s rural Tango district, stepped away from modern mechanized weaving and re-adopted traditional wooden looms hand weaving, introducing the Kuska Fabric brand.
+This accentuates the “fluffiness, shade, and gentle texture created by the handiwork of artisans, alternating one right twist and one left twist of the weft yarn at a time” for which Tango Chirimen Crepe* has been known for 300 years.

-Always innovating, Kusonoki now aims to create and market a line of craftsman-developed, hand-woven leather textiles, making full use of Tango Chirimen* methodology, and to pass on the value of Tango woven textiles to the next generation.
+Always innovating, Kusonoki now aims to create and market a line of craftsman-developed, hand-woven leather textiles, fully using Tango Chirimen Crepe* methodology and passing on the value of Tango woven textiles to the next generation.

 *Crimped texture silk made in the Tango district